api-platform/docs/distribution/index.md

   (RabbitMQBundle)

 Keep in mind that you can use your favorite client-side technology: API Platform provides React and Vue.js components;
-but you can use your preferred client-side technology including Angular, Ionic and Swift.
+however you can use your preferred client-side technology including Angular, Ionic and Swift.
 Any language able to send HTTP requests is OK (even COBOL can do that).

 To go further, the API Platform team maintains a demo application showing more advanced use cases like leveraging serialization